 Cobra pose is a very simple yet very effective for toning the uterus, relieving lower back pain and for relieving tension after a though day, having a calming effect on the body.
 Perfect for beginners this posture can be used as a warm-up for the yoga session.
 In the beginning lie on your stomach with your leg stretched backwards.

 Place the hands on the floor beside the pectoral muscles.
 Next put your hands under your shoulders with your palms down.
 Take a deep breath and then start lifting your chest, arching the back as much as you comfortably can.
 Inhale, holding this position for approximately 30 seconds then exhale while you slowly lower back onto the floor.
 Repeat this posture 5 times.

+Next, try slowly reaching forward putting the front hand onto the floor.
+Strengthen the front knee and start raising the back leg, making sure that maintain a proper form.
 Extend one hand towards the ceiling, keeping the leg parallel to the floor.
 While in this position take a few deep breaths and go back to the original position, repeating this posture for the other side as well.

 From this position, start bending your knees, keeping the feet close to the buttocks.
 Then bend backwards slowly, reaching to the the ankles and hold them.
 Keeping the arms straight, raise your thighs from the floor.
 Your body weight should be placed on the stomach instead of the pelvis.
 Hold this pose for approximately 20 seconds and release.
 This posture can be quite challenging during this time of the month so it’s important to listen to your body and only stretch as much as you feel comfortable.